GhostSec07/GoStealthy/README.md

 # GoStealthy
-A stealthy reverse shell written in Go Lang
+A stealthy reverse shell written in Golang

 ## Pre-Requisites